babel-utils/babel-plugin-tester/README.md

     babelrc: false,
     configFile: false,
   },

-  snapshot: false, // use jest snapshots (only works with jest)
+  // use jest snapshots (only works with jest)
+  snapshot: false,

+  // defaults to a function that formats with prettier
+  formatResult: customFormatFunction,

   // tests as objects
   tests: {